FanYaQi/Pyxis/README.md

 (5 rows)
 ```

-## Set Up PYTHON PATH
-1. Add python search path in .venv/bin/activate

-export PYTHONPATH = "/Users/yaqifan/Documents/Github/Pyxis/db"
+## Project Structure

+- `/scripts_n_notebooks`: Data processing scripts and utilities
+- `/backend`: FastAPI web application
+- `/docs`: Documentation and diagrams

+## API Endpoints

+- `/data/init_db`: Initialize database tables

-## Trouble shooting
+## Troubleshooting

 1. When installing `psycopg2`, `Error: pg_config executable not found.`:

 https://stackoverflow.com/questions/35104097/how-to-install-psycopg2-with-pg-config-error

-2. When write query in postgres, keep in mind to check the (x,y) coordinates for sequence of longitude and latitude.
+2. When writing queries in postgres, keep in mind to check the (x,y) coordinates for sequence of longitude and latitude.

+3. If you have issues with Docker setup, ensure Docker is running and ports 5432 and 8000 are available.